TosbackCgusBridge-Bot/CGUs-versions/Macys/Privacy Policy.md

 How We Use Information

-We may use the information we collect to process a transaction, provide the products or services you request, to improve our Web site and stores, to enhance your shopping experience, and for marketing and promotional purposes.
+We may use the information we collect to: process a transaction. provide products or services you request. improve our website and stores. enhance your shopping experience. and for marketing and promotional purposes.
 We may combine information about you that we collect on-line, in our stores, via mobile applications, and from third party sources.

 Cookies and Other Technologies on macys.com

 This section addresses macys.com use of cookies and Flash Cookies.

-A cookie is a small piece of information sent by a Web site that is stored on your hard disk by your computer's browser.
-A web beacon (also known as tracking pixels or clear GIF) is an embedded image on a Web site that monitors a Web site’s activity.
+A cookie is a small piece of information sent by a website that is stored on your hard disk by your computer's browser.
+A web beacon (also known as tracking pixels or clear GIF) is an embedded image on a website that monitors a website’s activity.

 At macys.com, we use two kinds of cookies: session cookies and persistent cookies.
 Session cookies exist only for as long as your browser remains open.
 We use session cookies, for example, to add items to your shopping bag.
 Persistent cookies last from visit to visit. they do not go away when you exit your browser.
-At macys.com, we use persistent cookies to give you a more personalized shopping experience and to help you navigate our Web site more efficiently.
+At macys.com, we use persistent cookies to give you a more personalized shopping experience and to help you navigate our website more efficiently.
 For example, we use persistent cookies to show you items you have previously browsed.

-Managing cookies preferences differs from browser to browser so please refer to your browser for further information.
-If you would like to disable cookies and web beacons from macys.com, please use the help function in your web browser to restrict cookies from our Web site.
-If you block cookies from macys.com, you will not be able to make purchases on our Web site.
+Managing cookie preferences differs from browser to browser so please refer to your browser for further information.
+If you would like to disable cookies and web beacons from macys.com, please use the help function in your web browser to restrict cookies from our website.
+If you block cookies from macys.com, you will not be able to make purchases on our website.

-A Flash Cookie (also known as Local Shared Object) is a data file stored on your computer by the web sites that you visit (click here for more details).
-From time to time, macys.com uses Flash Cookie(s) on the web site, for example, to enable or control Flash-based content.
-Flash Cookies provide similar functionality as the cookies (discussed above in this section), but are based on different technology and are persistent.
-To manage the Flash Cookie settings and preferences for your computer, please click here and you will be directed to the Settings Manager on Adobe's web site.
+A Flash Cookie (also known as Local Shared Object) is a data file stored on your computer by the websites that you visit (click here for more details).
+From time to time, macys.com may use Flash Cookie(s) on the website, for example, to enable or control Flash-based content.
+Flash Cookies provide similar functionality as the cookies (discussed above in this section), but are based on different technology and are persistent. they do not go away when you exit your browser.
+To manage the Flash Cookie settings and preferences for your computer, please click here and you will be directed to the Settings Manager on Adobe's website.
 You may also be able to manage Flash Cookies from your browser, depending on the version of your browser.

 Back to Top

 Information Sharing

 We may share your information within Macy’s, Inc. and its affiliates and subsidiaries (including Bloomingdale’s).
-We may also share your information with third parties with whom we have relationship (to opt-out of third party sharing please click here).
-For example:
+We may also share your information with third parties with whom we have a relationship (to opt-out of third party sharing please click here).

 Internally